jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Compute/Pricing/Billing-Rules.md

 The specific billing time of the system shall prevail.
 Costs will be automatically deducted from your account balance to settle the bill.

 For example:
-If a user successfully uploads 1000GB data on the data computing service at 00:00, the bill amounting to 1000GB*1H*RMB 0.0008/GB/H=RMB 8 will be billed at 01:00.
+If a user successfully uploads 1000GB data on the Data Compute at 00:00, the bill amounting to 1000GB*1H*RMB 0.0008/GB/H=RMB 8 will be billed at 01:00.
 If data is deleted, costs will be calculated accurately to hour according to specific storage duration.
 Detail bill can be viewed in the User Center.